I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

 I love villains.
-A good story has to have a good villain, because a villain creates the conflict and the challenges that the heroes have to overcome.
+A good story has to have a good villain, because a villain creates the conflict, and the challenges that the heroes have to overcome.
 Villains are often the most memorable part of a show or movie.
 They can be interesting foils for the heroes.
 For example, Scar is the opposite of Mufasa in The Lion King.
-These contrasts highlight the differences between two characters to show their important qualities.
+Contrast highlights the differences between two characters to show their important qualities.

 Probably the most sympathetic on this list.
 Medusa was originally a human woman.
 As a priestess devoted to Athena, she was supposed to be chaste, but she was pursued for her beauty and raped in Athena's temple by the sea god Poseidon.
-For giving up her chastity, which was greatly offensive to Athena, Medusa was transformed into a hideous monster, with snakes for hair.
-Athena even ensured that no one would be able to find her beautiful again, for her gaze turned people to stone.
+For giving up her chastity, and defiling the temple of Athena, Medusa was transformed into a monster with snakes for hair.
+Athena also ensured that no one would be able to find her beautiful ever again, for her gaze turned people to stone.

 Medusa was a terrifying monster, but also a tragic victim of circumstance.

 While he is very creepy, it's easy to feel sorry for King Haggard.
 He knows, from the moment she walks up to his castle, that "Lady Amalthea" is a unicorn in human form, come to try to steal the others from him.
 He knows this, but does nothing about it.
-Deep down, it's like he has no hope that he can retain that which makes him happy.
-Or perhaps, the good side of him knows that the unicorns were never his to own in the first place.
-But, rather than having a good side, he just seems so depressed and apathetic that while he doesn't necessarily want her to succeed, he's too caught up in his own despair to care about anything that happens.
+Deep down, he seems to have no hope that he can retain that which makes him happy.
+Or perhaps, the good side of him knows that unicorns were really never his to own.
+But, rather than having a good side, he just seems so depressed and apathetic that, while he doesn't necessarily want her to succeed, he's too caught up in his own despair to care about anything.
 No one knows why he's so unhappy, but it's easy to feel more pity for Haggard than hate.

-Younger Toguro is, besides Sensui, possibly the most heartbreaking villain in YuYu Hakusho.
-Although Team Toguro is pretty evil, it seemed to me that Younger Toguro was not as evil, because he wanted an honest and honorable fight from Yusuke, one in which he could use his full power.
-He had a kind of sportsmanlike honor.
+Younger Toguro is, besides Sensui, the most heartbreaking villain in YuYu Hakusho.
+Team Toguro is pretty evil.
+But it seemed that Younger Toguro was not as evil as his manipulative brother.
+He wanted an honest and honorable fight from Yusuke, one in which he could use his full power.
+He had sportsmanlike honor.
 Fighting with all of one's strength is a sign of a noble spirit, and it is respected even in an enemy, as a traditional Japanese ideal.

 Younger Toguro once loved Yusuke's master Genkai.
 But he chose to become a demon, and she did not.
-When he died, he hated himself so much out of regret for the things he'd done that he demanded time in hell as a punishment, even when spirit world told him he didn't deserve it.
-He's also a sad figure because he was a victim of manipulation by his more purely evil and insane brother and others, such as Sakyo, the chessmaster behind the Dark Tournament.
+When he died, he hated himself, out of regret for the things he'd done.
+He demanded time in hell as a punishment, even when spirit world told him he didn't deserve it.
+He's also a sad figure because he was a victim of manipulation by his more purely evil and insane brother, and Sakyo, the chessmaster behind the Dark Tournament.
 Plus, it's hard to see him as a true villain because it turns out, all he was really seeking was an honorable death, on his terms.
 It was Sakyo who was seeking power by manipulating others.